bitmapdata/MSScrollView/README.md

 ## Installation ##

+MSScrollView is possible via CocoaPods.
+Just add the following to your Podfile.

+    platform :ios
+    pod 'MSScrollView'

-Drag the included MSScrollView folder into your project.
+Another way to, drag the included <b>MSScrollView</b> folder into your project.

 ## Usage ##